Oštrica Wall

 The Oštrica Wall, locally known as Bedem Grebaštica, lies west of the town of Grebaštica, in the county of Šibenik-Knin in Croatia.

-In the late 15th century the Ottomans, having already conquered Bosnia, started infrequently raiding the area from inland.
-The locals then constructed this wall across the narrow neck of the Oštrica peninsula.
-In case of attacks they would retreat on the peninsula, behind the wall, together with their livestock.
-To accommodate them, small houses and cattle pens were erected on the peninsula.
-During the 16th century, Ottoman attacks intensified.
+In the late 15th century, the Ottomans, having already conquered Bosnia, began infrequently raiding coastal areas from the interior.
+The locals then built this wall across the narrow neck of the Oštrica peninsula.
+In case of attacks, they would retreat onto the peninsula, behind the wall, along with their livestock.
+To support them, small houses and cattle pens were erected on the peninsula.
+During the 16th century, Ottoman attacks grew more intense.

-After the last Ottoman-Venetian War, the peninsula was used to quarantine plague patients, during the 18th century.
-The wall was even used to protect locals from British pirate attacks, during French rule between 1809 and 1814.
-Afterward, it lost its defensive function.
+After the last Ottoman-Venetian War, the peninsula was used to quarantine plague patients in the 18th century.
+The wall was even utilized to protect locals from British pirate attacks during French rule between 1809 and 1814.
+After that, it lost its defensive purpose.

-The wall runs in a slight curve, from one coastline to the other.
-Only on the highest point of the neck, part of the wall protrudes.
-No gate remains.
-Access to the peninsula was probably gained by 2 bridges on either end of the wall.
+The wall curves slightly, running from one coastline to the other.
+Only at the highest point of the neck does part of the wall project outward.
+No gates remain.
+Access to the peninsula was likely gained by two bridges on either end of the wall.

 Gallery